Private Tour of Tokyo

 Based on double occupancy

-At over 13 million people in the official metropolitan area alone, Tokyo is the core of the most populated urban area in the world.
-This massive, wealthy and fascinating metropolis offers high-tech visions of the future alongside glimpses of traditional Japan.
-Huge and varied in its geography, Tokyo Metropolis spans not just the city but also spectacular, rugged mountains to the west and beautiful subtropical islands to the south.
-The various districts of this phenomenal city vary wildly in character, from the electronic blare of Akihabara to the magnificent Imperial gardens and shrines of Chiyoda, from the lively youth culture mecca of Shibuya to the splendid pottery shops and temple markets of Asakusa.
+Tokyo is a massive, wealthy, and fascinating metropolis, including a mainland located northwest of Tokyo Bay and two beautiful and subtropical archipelagos, the Izu and Ogasawara Islands.
+It encompasses rugged natural scenery, high-tech visions of the future, and glimpses of traditional life.
+The various districts of this phenomenal city vary wildly in character, from the electronic blare of Akihabara to the magnificent Imperial gardens and shrines of Chiyoda; from the lively youth mecca of Shibuya to the splendid pottery shops and temple markets of Asakusa.
 If you don't like what you see, hop on the train and head to the next station, and you will find something entirely different.
-Tokyo truly has a little bit of everything for everyone.
+The city truly has a little bit of everything for everyone.

 Hakone is a city in Japan that lies within the borders of the Fuji-Hakone-Izu national park in the Ashigarashimo District of Kanagawa Prefecture.
 Tourists specifically travel here for the spectacular views of Mount Fuji.
 Other attractions in the area include walks to Hakone Shrine on the shore of Lake Ashi, day-trips through the Hakone Open-Air Museum and explorations to Mount Kintoki to view the ruins of old-Japan.
 No visit is complete without eating a black egg hard-boiled in the Great Boiling Valley of Owakudani.
 Legend has it that these eggs add some extra years to your lifespan.